 Equally, we have extensive experience in repatriating someone who has died in Australia back to their country of origin.
 This will involve coordination of all documents from coroners, embassies and airlines.

 We will also attend to the preparation of the deceased to ensure a dignified presentation should the next-of-kin wish to view on return to the country of origin.
 Please note that some Travel Insurance Schemes will arrange the repatriation to the country of origin without cost to the family.

 Decisions to be made

-One of the most significant decisions that will need to be taken is whether your loved one will be buried or cremated.
+When it comes to funeral arranging, one of the most significant decisions that will need to be made is whether your loved one will be buried or cremated.
 Cremation is more cost effective as burial requires the purchase of a grave or an existing grave to be re-opened.

 If you are unsure as to which option you would like to select don’t hesitate to contact our staff.